vertex-lab/website/content/docs/algos.md

 A slight modification of [Pagerank](https://en.wikipedia.org/wiki/PageRank), which assigns each node a score representing its "average perceived importance" based on the overall structure of the network.

 - `personalizedPagerank`:
-A variation of [Personalized Pagerank](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8895775), which adjusts rankings for each user based on their unique connections and interactions within the graph.
+A variation of [Personalized Pagerank](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8895775), which adjusts rankings for each user based on their unique connections within the graph.

 ## Tradeoffs